elvisburrniku/Clientlly-Webpage/replit.md

 ## Recent Changes (July 29, 2025)

-✓ COMPLETED comprehensive animation title standardization across entire application (July 29, 2025) ✓ Updated all animated titles to use standardized `animate-professional-fade` and `animate-subtle-gradient` patterns ✓ Replaced `animate-elegant-rise` animations in about.tsx and contact.tsx "Let's grow together" titles ✓ Applied consistent animation movement (opacity fade-in with translateY) and color schemes (blue, purple, green gradient) ✓ Standardized all titles to match reference animations from "Trusted by businesses worldwide" and "Choose the perfect plan for your business"
-✓ Enhanced visual consistency across 30+ pages including all feature pages, trust indicators, about, contact, and subscription flow
-✓ All animated titles now use identical 2.5s ease-out timing with 0.5s delay for professional fade-in effects ✓ All gradient animations now use 6s ease-in-out infinite cycle with consistent blue-purple-green color transitions
+✓ COMPLETED comprehensive animation title standardization across entire application using correct reference pattern (July 29, 2025)
+✓ Identified and copied exact animation pattern from "Trusted by businesses worldwide" reference title ✓ Standardized ALL animated titles to use: `fade-in` + `gradient-text bg-gradient-to-r from-blue-600 via-purple-600 to-green-600 bg-clip-text text-transparent`
+✓ Updated landing page: "Everything you need to run your business" + "The features you need.
+All in one place" ✓ Updated subscribe page: "Choose the perfect plan for your business" ✓ Updated about page: "About BusinessFlow Pro", "Our Journey", "Let's grow together", "Ready to Trust Your Business with Us?"
+✓ Updated contact page: "Get in Touch", "Let's grow together" ✓ Replaced incorrect `animate-professional-fade` and `animate-subtle-gradient` patterns with correct reference animation ✓ All titles now use identical animation movement (opacity fade-in) and color scheme (blue-purple-green gradient) matching the exact reference pattern
+✓ Enhanced visual consistency across entire application with unified animation system based on "Trusted by businesses worldwide" reference

 ## Overview